wp-plugins/soap-authentication/readme.txt

 == Changelog ==

+= 1.3 =
+* Updated encryption methods to fix a small issue with select not being passed through correctly

 = 1.2 =
 * Fixed spelling mistake when setting the encryption method
 * Updated the jQuery detection paths to prevent mis-matches in jQuery versioning